Could be worse

 Sharing is caring, but saying no is also important

 Shared pain is half of the pain.
 A joy that’s shared is a joy made double.
 I am a big supporter of empowering each other.
-Together we can move so much more than alone – see the Moments Festival.
+Together we can move so much more than alone.
 I constantly try to help friends as best I can and it is not for nothing that I have been given the name “Mother Teresa” by some of them.
 However, sometimes I also subconsciously expect friends to do something for me.
 Sometimes disappointments are really inevitable.
 Especially in creative professions, it is often expected that you do something for free that you could otherwise (not little) charge money for.
 You have no costs.
 But here it is much more about the principle of appreciation, which is often trampled on.
+I even wrote an article on MEDIUM about mates’ rates and appreciation.

 Collect moments, not things